Alexandro Marie Antoin Fridzeri: Blind boy

-He lost his eyesight in a childhood accident and the loss of this sense only quickened and intensified others.
+Fridzeri lost his eyesight in a childhood accident but the loss of this sense quickened and intensified others.
 He was taken with music at an early age and was taught singing and the elements of music while a child.
 However, apart from this first elementary instruction Fridzeri was self-taught in all the branches of the art, both practical and theoretical.
 He had learned to play the mandolin by age 11 and constructed his own instrument.
 He mastered the mandolin enough by that point to be engaged as singing boy at the fashionable serenades, which were customary and exceedingly popular among the nobility of Italy, accompanying himself with his mandolin.
-Fidzeri had a good voice and his stage presence—a blind boy singing romances, accompanied by his mandolin—was a pleasure to these select assemblies.
+Fidzeri is said to have had a good voice and his stage presence—a blind boy singing romances, accompanied by his mandolin—was a pleasure to these select assemblies.

 Traveling musician

 Fridzeri also devoted himself to the study of other musical instruments and excelled in his performances upon the violin, flute, viol d'amour and organ.
 When he reached twenty years of age, he was appointed organist of the cathedral of the Madonna del Monte Berico, Vicenza, and he moved there from Verona with his parents to take up this position.
-For the space of about three years he remained as organist of this celebrated cathedral, and then commenced an exceedingly romantic and checkered career.
-At the age of twenty-four he left home with a companion and toured Europe as a blind mandolin virtuoso.
+For the space of about three years, he remained as organist of this celebrated cathedral, and then commenced an exceedingly romantic and checkered career.
+At the age of twenty-four, he left home with a companion and toured Europe as a blind mandolin virtuoso.
 His repertoire consisted of the concertos of Tartini, the principal works of Pugnani and Ferrari, and several of his own compositions.
 They travelled through the north of Italy and central France, ultimately reaching Paris, towards the close of the same year (c.
 1762).

 Fridzeri met with success and received great applause wherever he performed during his travels.
 However, in Paris he was not encouraged by his reception; the mandolin was not as popular as in Italy, and he turned to the violin.
 He appeared as violin soloist at the famous Concerts Spirituels and performed with brilliant success a concerto of Pierre Gaviniès and his own two concertos for violin, Op.
-5. Then he took up residence in Paris for two years, teaching the mandolin and violin, after which he made a long concert tour through the north of France, Belgium and the Rhineland of Germany.
+5. Then he took up residence in Paris for two years, teaching the mandolin and violin, after which, he made a long concert tour through the north of France, Belgium and the Rhineland of Germany.
 Fridzeri found popularity in Strasburg and he resided there for twelve months, writing his first two operas, which were produced at the Comedie Italienne in Paris when he returned to France.